-This transatlantic guitar order is very easy and convenient.
+This transatlantic guitar order is straightforward and convenient.
 It will surprise you with its simplicity and audio performance.
-Plus, it is very portable and you can walk around and play without falling over the cable.
+Plus, it is very portable, and you can walk around and play without falling over the cable.
 All you need to do is just to plug in and play.
 It uses Bluetooth technology: both the transmitter and the receiver communicate via Bluetooth frequencies, although it limits the operating range.

 The system operates on the 2.4GHz band and also uses auto-sync.
 You can’t choose a channel manually.
 It facilitates the process of usage of the system but just keeps in mind that any other Bluetooth device operating nearby can interfere with the signal.
-The system is bare-bones, there are no additional controls to refine the sound.
-The quality of the sound is still very pure and transparent.
+The system is bare-bones; there are no additional controls to refine the sound.
+The quality of music is still very pure and transparent.